jayprakash07/jayprakash07/README.md

 Software Developer
 -------------

-18-year-old software developer with broad experience in software development and project management developed through multiple hackathon-winning projects.
+A first-year Computer Science student with broad experience in software development and project management developed through multiple hackathon-winning projects.
 Most of my projects consist of web applications accessible to anyone on the Internet.

 * 🌍  I'm based in Toronto, CA
 * 🖥️  See my portfolio at [MySite](https://itsjaypathak.me)